chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

   set insertion box maximum y                   = 0.05 set insertion box maximum z                   = 0.07

-  # This value controls the distance between the center of inserted particles (the distance is: [distance threshold] * [diameter of particles]).
+  # insertion distance threshold controls the distance between the center of inserted particles (the distance is: [distance threshold] * [diameter of particles]).
 The distance is modified by a random number if non_uniform insertion is chosen
   set insertion distance threshold              = 2

   # Random number range and seed for non_uniform insertion